syntasso/kratix-docs/docs/_partials/_promise-architecture.md

 2. **The Imperative Workflow:** A series of steps where Platform teams can codify all of their business requirements.
-3. **The Declarative State:** The Workflow executes a series of *imperative* steps top generate a *declarative state* that's then persisted into the State Store.
+3. **The Declarative State:** The Workflow executes a series of *imperative* steps to generate a *declarative state* that is then persisted to the State Store.
 Other systems will then *converge* on that state.
 4. **The Dependencies**: A dependency is anything that must be installed or made available on Worker Destinations to enable the promised service to run.